Examples of SWOT Analysis

 - Since Apple products are sold at a higher price the customer base is limited to the middle and the high-income brackets thereby restricting the low-income bracket customers which form the majority of the population.

-- Apple is the most sought after brand in the mobile phones and laptop segment.
+- Apple is the most sought after brand in mobile phones and laptop segment.
 The rising demand for mobile phones will help in increased sales volumes.

 - The distribution network can be enhanced and increased.
 Apple needs to put in more of their authorized sellers across the globe to allow more and more customers to consider buying an Apple device since there is an authorized seller in the vicinity.